legacysurvey/legacysurvey/pages/dr10/bitmasks.rst

 ``CCD_CUTS``
 ============
-XXX CCD_CUTS is now 64-bit, so must have new definitions?

 The `survey CCDs`_ and `forced photometry`_ files include a bitmask ``ccd_cuts`` that is `used by the legacypipe code`_ to discard CCDs that have low-quality observations before processing imaging for the Legacy Surveys.
 Any observations with